0ZeroDivision/Kahoot-Quiz-Generator-Utility/README.md

 Generate the questions with a prompt similar to the one below in order to receive your data in the **correct JSON format**.

 > **Copy & paste this prompt into your AI chatbot and edit the topic sentence at the top to fit your request:**
+> **Optional: Add source matrial like a pdf to keep questions relevant and accurate.
+If your source material is a YouTube video include the transcript of the video in your prompt.
+You can use this site to do so https://project-p6350.vercel.app/**

 ```text
 Generate 20 multiple choice questions on the French Revolution in a json format compatible with this example code: